top of page

 OUR STORY

 Scrolling any news feed today feels like staring at an endless alarm: government-sanctioned kidnapping, threats of martial law in our streets and oligarchs siphoning public wealth at the expense of our most vulnerable citizens.
-Each story shows a country in crisis, yet the nonstop churn can numb us.
+Each story shows a country divided and in crisis, yet the nonstop churn can numb us.

 People are already standing up—at rallies, outside detention facilities, on courthouse steps.
 Still many feel isolated and powerless.
 We make signs, we call our representatives, but nothing seems to matter.
 So we are finding new ways to resist.
 Starting through Philadelphia’s 50501 network, teachers, baristas, veterans, parents, and students gathered online and around kitchen tables to decide what more to do.
 From these conversations grew the We Are America March, a 14-day walk from Independence Hall to the U.S. Capital, September 6-19, 2025.